Talend/ansible-talend-platform/README.md

 This repository contains [Ansible](https://www.ansible.com/) roles and playbooks to deploy, manage, and configure the [Talend](https://www.talend.com) Platform services.

 > **Note**: These playbooks are provided without support and are intended to be a guideline.
-Any issue encountered can be reported via GitHub and will be addressed on a best effort basis.
+Any issue encountered can be reported via Talend Support and will be addressed on a best effort basis.
 Pull requests are also encouraged.

 Specifically, this repository, through its playblooks: